turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

   - You can go to the top and click 'view' then go to 'developer' and then 'view source' or you can click command+Option+U to get the same results.

 6. List five different HTML elements and what they are used for.
 For example, `<p></p>` is a paragraph element, and it is used to represent a paragraph of text.
-  - <html> and </html> are tags that tell the user that everything between these tags is in HTML
+  - html is a tag to tell the user that everything between these tags is in HTML code
-  - <body> and </body> say that the contents should be shown in the main browser on the web page
+  - body says that the contents should be shown in the main browser on the web page
-  - <h1> and </h1> indicate a main headings
+  - h1 indicates a main heading
-  - <p> and</p> indicate that anything between the tags is a part of a paragraph
+  - p indicates that anything between the tags is a part of a paragraph
-  - <h2> and </h2> are for sub headings.
+  - h2 is for sub headings.
 These can also go on past 2 as well

 7. What are empty elements?
   - Empty elements are those that don't have a closing tag but instead are 'self-closing'.
 For instance, the <br /> tag indicates a line break but it doesn't need a </br> to close it.